Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Semuliki National Park, Uganda

 Genus Bebearia: There are 16 species of the genus Bebearia so far recorded from Semuliki.
 These contribute to over 10% of the species fruit-feeding assemblage total and 75% of Uganda's Bebearia species total (Davenport, 2001).
 Three species of Bebearia: laetitioides, brunhilda and cocalia are the most common species sampled in the traps, although cocalia is site- specific and depends on the presence of its palm host plant.
 In contrast mandinga and plistonax were rarely sampled.
 Bebearia chloeropsis (never sampled and not included in the species checklist of Forbes, 2018) has been recorded as being present in Semuliki (described as being sampled in the Bwamba Valley, now Semliki Valley).
-It has however been recorded from the Ituri Forest (Ducarme, 2018) and North Kivu region.
+It has however been recorded from the Ituri Forest and North Kivu region (Ducarme, 2018).
+The Metamorphosis publication 'The Butterflies (Lepidoptera: Papilionoidea) of Semuliki National Park, western Uganda', Forbes (2018) lists the Bebearia cocalia subspecies as badiana - this should also include the subspecies katera and continentalis.

 Bebearia abesa (male, upper and underside)